 If you have a question about whether what you want to do is permissible, please ask guru before trying it.

 The gurus are students who are employed by the department to help administer the systems and answer user questions.
-The guru office, is Volen 125a, and the phone extension is x62740.
-Generally, there is a guru on duty from 9AM till 5PM every weekday.
-You can also mail to guru at cs dot brandeis dot edu, or talk at guru if the guru account is logged on.
-Feel free to stop in...
+The guru office is in Volen 125a and may be reached by email at email@example.com or by phone at 781-736-2740.
+Generally, there is a guru on duty from about 10AM–4PM on weekdays.

-If Mr. Page is not around, a guru is fully authorized to act in his place if a problem or question arises.
+If the system administrator is not around, a guru is fully authorized to act in his place if a problem or question arises.

 One final word on the gurus.
 The gurus are students and frequently have work they need to do, so if they are logged in as themselves, and not as guru, please don’t talk at them unless it really is urgent.
 Do NOT, under any circumstances short of system failure, call them at home.

 New Programs.
-We're generally willing to install non-beta versions of new programs if they are needed.
-Just mail to guru with the information, and we'll try to get it running if there is a demand for it.
+We’re generally willing to install non-beta versions of new programs if they are needed.
+Just contact us with the information, and we’ll try to get it running if there is a demand for it.

 Backups.
 Backups of the system are performed at least once a week.
 However, don’t come to rely on them.
 Be careful of what you delete because backups are guaranteed to fail when you need them most.

-for newly created unix files and directories are 644 and 755,
+created unix files and directories are 644 and 755, respectively.
+This

-respectively.
-This means that anyone on the system can read files that you
+means that anyone on the system can read files that you create unless

-create unless you take steps to protect them, such as creating private
+you take steps to protect them, such as creating private subdirectories

 System Cracking.
 Anyone caught trying to crack any system, ours or elsewhere, from one of the Department’s machines will have action taken against them, including closing the account, and possible referral to University or legal authorities.
 Especially after 09/11/2001, the FBI takes a dim view of such activity.